-August 6, I spent a full day offline: no phone, no internet, no TV, nothing.
-It was Global Day of Unplugging and it was much easier this time.
-I am getting used to being offline.
-In a way, it has become my normal; I have removed a lot of the choices I used to have.
-I’m not on social media.
-I have tricked myself into finding the internet a boring waste of time; an endless noise.
-Fewer and fewer things truly grab my attention online.
-It is my last resort of escape.
-So, I knew the hardest part of spending a while day offline would be facing the rush of emotions that plague a mind so often used to constant, quick escape.
-That’s what happened around 10:00am.
+August 6, I spent a full day offline.
+No phone, no internet, no TV, no nothing.
+It was Global Day of Unplugging and it was much easier this time around: I am getting used to being offline.
+In a way, it has become my normal.
+I have removed a lot of the choices I used to have: I’m not on social media, I have tricked myself into finding the internet a boring waste of time, an endless noise, and fwer and fewer things truly grab my attention online these days.
+The internet is my absolute last resort of escape.
+So I knew the hardest part of spending a whole day offline would be facing the rush of emotions that plague a mind so often used to constant, high-speed, infinite escape.
+That’s what happened around 10:00am. ‘

-I started the day how I usually start my day, with a book, a journal, coffee, water; outside.
-The Dilbert Principle is a laugh-out-loud comedy-horror look at corporate America and its glorious lunacy, a page turner.
-Usually, I would check texts, email, YouTube subscriptions, and other online content while making coffee or after finishing journaling, but this time, I didn’t have my Net fixes, as Nicholas Carr put in The Shallows: What the Internet Is Doing to Our Brains: A pacifier for the anxieties of the living.
-Once I was done with my morning routine, and despite my effort to get on with productive tasks as planned, and also with self-imposed cruelty, because you know I could just go online and distract myself to feel better, I faced my emotions; first, on bed staring at the ceiling, then when that wasn’t dramatic enough, on the floor.
-Real, raw, genuine, empty, emptying.
+I started the day how I usually start my day, with coffee, a book, and journaling outside.
+I was reading the Dilbert Principle, a laugh-out-loud comedy-horror look at corporate America and its glorious lunacy, a page turner.
+Usually, I would also check texts, emails, YouTube, and other digital content in-between making coffee or going from reading to journaling.
+This time, I didn’t have what Nicholas Carr calls Net fixes in The Shallows: What the Internet Is Doing to Our Brains: A pacifier for the anxieties of modern living.
+Once I was done with my morning routine, and despite my best effort to get on with the daily tasks as planned, and with self-imposed cruelty because you know I could just go online and distract myself to feel better, I faced my emotions; first on the bed staring at the ceiling, and when that wasn’t dramatic enough, sprawled out on the floor.
+Real, raw, genuine; empty, emptying.

-It was over soon, and I got myself together and cleaned the bathrooms.
-What else is there to do?
-Still, it was only early afternoon by the time I finished most chores.
-Time feels infinite when you unplug.
-To fill the infinite space and time remaining, I blasted music from my trusted iPod Shuffle, and did Suduko puzzles; one puzzle after another, after another, song after song, after song, after song.
+It didn’t last forever.
+I got myself together and got on with my daily tasks: What else is there to do?
+Still, it was only early afternoon by the time I finished most chores: Time feels infinite when you unplug.
+To fill the infinite space and time remaining, I blasted music from my trusted iPod Shuffle and grabbed the Sudoku puzzle book; one puzzle after another, after another, after another; song after song, after song, after song.
 I sang along, I checked off completed puzzles, I teared up, I zoned out, I got up and danced, I checked off more puzzles.
 It was fun.
 I felt things, and I felt okay.
 I wondered, why don’t I do this more often?
 The answer came to me just as easily: It takes getting used to.
-It takes getting used to picking up the Suduko puzzle instead of checking my email, listening to music and dancing, instead of scrolling through reddit, and so forth.
+It takes getting used to picking up the Sudoku puzzle instead of checking my email, listening to music and dancing, instead of scrolling through reddit, and so forth.

-The next day, or maybe writing this post, I wondered why don’t spend more of my days this way.
-The answer is it takes getting used to; getting used to the boredom at first; and facing your emotions as they come up to the surface, one by one, then all at once; getting used to the loneliness of not being where everyone is, feeling left out at times.
+The next day, or maybe writing this post, I wondered why I don’t spend more of my days this way: It takes getting used to; getting used to the boredom at first; and facing your emotions as they come up to the surface, one by one, then all at once; getting used to the loneliness of not being where everyone is, feeling left out at times.
 It gets easier after that.
-After that, it just takes getting used to picking up a book, instead of opening another tab; leaving the house for a walk, instead of scrolling through apps; paying attention to the real world instead of getting lost in the digital noise.
-It takes getting used to finding things to do offline instead of what is easy and there for your entertainment.
+After that, it just takes getting used to picking up a book instead of opening another tab, leaving the house for a walk instead of scrolling through the apps, paying attention to the real world around you instead of the digital noise online; getting used to searching for things to do offline instead of what is easy and there for your entertainment.
 In doing so, you learn to get used to your thoughts, your self, your own company, undistracted and without escape, and maybe learn you’re not so bad after all.

-I sometimes forget about getting used to, and get impatient, bored, restless.
-I run back to my Net fix for some much needed distraction, to pass the time, numb the mind.
-Then, I am at the library, picking up and putting down books, until I find it: I PLANNED MY DEATH CAREFULLY; unlike my life, which meandered along from one thing to another, despite my feeble attempts to control it.
-I cannot fathom why I choose the internet- with its boring, sterile, bland, sameness, loathing every moment I spend in its trenches, when I can get lost in the story of a woman who changes her identity at will.
-I cannot think of a good reason, except that it takes getting used to, and that is the good news, it’s not easy, but it just takes getting used to.
+I sometimes forget about getting used to and I get impatient, and I run back to my Net fixes, to distract me, to pass the time, to forget.
+Then I’m at the library, picking up and putting down books, until I find it: I PLANNED MY DEATH CAREFULLY; unlike my life, which meandered along from one thing to another, despite my feeble attempts to control it.
+I cannot fathom why I choose the internet- with its boring, bland sameness, loathing every moment I spend in its trenches, when I can get lost in the story of a woman who changes her identity at will.
+I cannot think of a good reason, except that it takes getting used to, and that is the good news; it’s not easy, but it just takes getting used to.

 Until next time,